Self-Awareness

 We’re in constant conflict.

-Gaining self-awareness can be lonely.
+Gaining self-awareness can often be lonely.

 Meditation